clp/learn_python/docs/find_answers/index.md

 This site contains some data files that were built from the software.

-To learn more about the find_answers project, see [github.](https://github.com/clp/learn_python/tree/master/find_answers)
+See the software for the find_answers project at [github.](https://github.com/clp/learn_python/tree/master/find_answers)

 ## Some data files.